RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 WAFs recognize HTTP traffic and can respond to traffic that matches prohibited rulesets or conditions.
 Option A is technically correct; a WAF can be given a ruleset that recognizes certain forms of attack traffic.
 However, this answer is too general, and D is a much better response for this question.
 Options B and C are protocols not usually inspected by WAFs and are therefore incorrect.

-	38. WAFs can be used to reduce the likelihood that _______________ attacks will be successful.
+### Question # 38 - WAFs can be used to reduce the likelihood that _______________ attacks will be successful.
-		A. Social engineering
+A. Social engineering.
-		B. Physical theft
+B. Physical theft.
-		C. Obverse inflection
+C. Obverse inflection.
-		D. Cross-site scripting
+D. Cross-site scripting.
-Answer:
+Answer: D.

-D. WAFs can be used to attenuate the possibility that cross-site scripting attacks will be successful.
+WAFs can be used to attenuate the possibility that cross-site scripting attacks will be successful.
 WAFs do not protect against social engineering or physical attacks in any way, so options A and B are incorrect.
 Option C is a nonsense term and is therefore incorrect.

-	39. A database activity monitor (DAM) tool usually operates at Layer _______________ of the Open Systems Interconnection (OSI) model.
+### Question # 39 - A database activity monitor (DAM) tool usually operates at Layer _______________ of the Open Systems Interconnection (OSI) model.
-		A. 2
+A. 2.
-		B. 3
+B. 3.
-		C. 7
+C. 7.
-		D. Q
+D. Q.
-Answer:
+Answer: C.

-C. A DAM is a Layer 7 tool.
+A DAM is a Layer 7 tool.
 All the other options are incorrect.

-	40. Database activity monitors (DAMs) can be used to reduce the potential success of _______________ attacks.
+### Question # 40 - Database activity monitors (DAMs) can be used to reduce the potential success of _______________ attacks.
-		A. SQL injection
+A. SQL injection.
-		B. Cross-site scripting
+B. Cross-site scripting.
-		C. Insecure direct-object reference
+C. Insecure direct-object reference.
-		D. Social engineering
+D. Social engineering.
-Answer:
+Answer: A.

-A. DAMs can be used to reduce the possibility that SQL injection attacks will be successful.
+DAMs can be used to reduce the possibility that SQL injection attacks will be successful.
 DAMs do not protect against cross-site scripting, insecure direct-object reference, or social engineering attacks in any way, so options B, C, and D are incorrect.

-	41. Which security tool can perform content inspection of Secure File Transfer Protocol (SFTP) communications?
+### Question # 41 - Which security tool can perform content inspection of Secure File Transfer Protocol (SFTP) communications?
-		A. Web application firewall (WAF)
+A. Web application firewall (WAF).
-		B. Database activity monitor (DAM)
+B. Database activity monitor (DAM).
-		C. Extensible Markup Language (XML) gateway
+C. Extensible Markup Language (XML).   gateway.
-		D. Single sign-on (SSO)
+D. Single sign-on (SSO).
-Answer:
+Answer: C.

-C. The XML gateway can provide this functionality; it acts as a reverse proxy and can perform content inspection on many traffic protocols.
+The XML gateway can provide this functionality; it acts as a reverse proxy and can perform content inspection on many traffic protocols.
 The WAF and DAM are also security tools that inspect traffic but do not usually handle SFTP content, so options A and B are incorrect.
 Option D, single sign-on, concerns authentication functions, not communications traffic, and is only a distractor in this context.

-	42. To deploy a set of microservices to clients instead of building one monolithic application, it is best to use a(n) _______________ to coordinate client requests.
+### Question # 42 - To deploy a set of microservices to clients instead of building one monolithic application, it is best to use a(n) _______________ to coordinate client requests.
-		A. Extensible Markup Language (XML) gateway
+A. Extensible Markup Language (XML) gateway.
-		B. Application programming interface (API) gateway
+B. Application programming interface (API) gateway.
-		C. Web application firewall (WAF)
+C. Web application firewall (WAF).
-		D. Database activity monitor (DAM)
+D. Database activity monitor (DAM).
-Answer:
+Answer: B.

-B. An API gateway translates requests from clients into multiple requests to many microservices and delivers the content as a whole via an API it assigns to that client/session.
+An API gateway translates requests from clients into multiple requests to many microservices and delivers the content as a whole via an API it assigns to that client/session.
 XML gateways, WAFs, and DAMs are also tools used frequently in cloud-based enterprises, but they do not handle microservice requests in a meaningful way.

-	43. Firewalls can detect attack traffic by using all these methods except _______________.
+### Question # 43 - Firewalls can detect attack traffic by using all these methods except _______________.
-		A. Known past behavior in the environment
+A. Known past behavior in the environment.
-		B. Identity of the malicious user
+B. Identity of the malicious user.
-		C. Point of origination
+C. Point of origination.
-		D. Signature matching
+D. Signature matching.
-Answer:
+Answer: B.

-B. While it would be wonderful, for security purposes, to know the identity of attackers before or while they’re making an attack, this is information the attacker doesn’t usually share.
+While it would be wonderful, for security purposes, to know the identity of attackers before or while they’re making an attack, this is information the attacker doesn’t usually share.
 All the other options are methods firewalls can use to recognize attacks.

-	44. Transport Layer Security (TLS) provides _______________ and _______________ for communications.
+### Question # 44 - Transport Layer Security (TLS) provides _______________ and _______________ for communications.
-		A. Privacy, security
+A. Privacy, security.
-		B. Security, optimization
+B. Security, optimization.
-		C. Privacy, integrity
+C. Privacy, integrity.
-		D. Enhancement, privacy
+D. Enhancement, privacy.
-Answer:
+Answer: C.

-C. TLS maintains the confidentiality and integrity of communications, often between a web browser and a server.
+TLS maintains the confidentiality and integrity of communications, often between a web browser and a server.
 In this context, privacy and security mean much the same thing; privacy is synonymous with confidentiality, which is a subset of the overall topic of security.
 Therefore, option A is repetitive and not correct.
 TLS does not optimize performance or add any sort of enhancement, so options B and D are incorrect.

-	45. Transport Layer Security (TLS) uses a new _______________ for each secure connection.
+### Question # 45 - Transport Layer Security (TLS) uses a new _______________ for each secure connection.
-		A. Symmetric key
+A. Symmetric key.
-		B. Asymmetric key
+B. Asymmetric key.
-		C. Public-private key pair
+C. Public-private key pair.
-		D. Inverse comparison
+D. Inverse comparison.
-Answer:
+Answer: A.

-A. TLS uses symmetric key crypto for each communications session in order to secure the connection; the session key is uniquely generated each time a new connection is made.
+TLS uses symmetric key crypto for each communications session in order to secure the connection; the session key is uniquely generated each time a new connection is made.
 Options B and C are names for another type of encryption.
 Asymmetric encryption is also used in establishing a secure TLS connection; however, the keys used in this portion of the process will not change from session to session, and therefore these options are incorrect.
 Option D is a nonsense term and is therefore incorrect.

-	46. A virtual private network (VPN) is used to protect data in transit by _______________.
+### Question # 46 - A virtual private network (VPN) is used to protect data in transit by _______________.
-		A. Securing each end of a client-server connection
+A. Securing each end of a client-server connection.
-		B. Creating an encrypted tunnel between two endpoints
+B. Creating an encrypted tunnel between two endpoints.
-		C. Encrypting databases
+C. Encrypting databases.
-		D. Restricting key access to only eight parties
+D. Restricting key access to only eight parties.
-Answer:
+Answer: B.

-B. A VPN is a temporary, synthetic encrypted tunnel between two endpoints (often a client and a server).
+A VPN is a temporary, synthetic encrypted tunnel between two endpoints (often a client and a server).

 Option A is subtly misleading; the VPN secures the connection between two endpoints, not the ends of the connection.
 This option is incorrect.

 Option C is not correct; VPN is not used for encrypting databases—it is used for encrypting communications.

 Option D is incorrect; the symmetric key used in VPN is shared only between two parties (the endpoints), and the elements of the asymmetric key pair are either held by only one party (the owner of each private key) or by anyone at all (public key).

-	47. The employment of users in dynamic software testing should best be augmented by _______________.
+### Question # 47 - The employment of users in dynamic software testing should best be augmented by _______________.
-		A. Having the developers review the code
+A. Having the developers review the code.
-		B. Having the developers perform dynamic testing
+B. Having the developers perform dynamic testing.
-		C. Using automated agents to perform dynamic testing
+C. Using automated agents to perform dynamic testing.
-		D. Social engineering
+D. Social engineering.
-Answer:
+Answer: C.

-C. Users may not offer enough coverage for larger software products that have a great deal of functionality; it can be useful to also use automated agents to checks paths that users might not often attempt or utilize.
+Users may not offer enough coverage for larger software products that have a great deal of functionality; it can be useful to also use automated agents to checks paths that users might not often attempt or utilize.
 The developers should not be involved in any form of testing the software as they have an inherent conflict of interest, so options A and B are incorrect.
 Dynamic testing does not involve social engineering; option D is incorrect.

-	48. Why do developers have an inherent conflict of interest in testing software they’ve created?
+### Question # 48 - Why do developers have an inherent conflict of interest in testing software they’ve created?
 A. They are notoriously bad, as a group, at testing.
 B. They work for the same department as the testing personnel.
 C. They have a vested interest in having the software perform well.
 D. They are never trained on testing procedures.
-Answer:
+Answer: C.

-C. This is the definition of “conflict of interest.”
+This is the definition of “conflict of interest.”
 All the other answers are incorrect.

-	49. Sandboxing can often be used for _______________.
+### Question # 49 - Sandboxing can often be used for _______________.
-		A. Optimizing the production environment by moving processes that are not frequently used into the sandbox
+A. Optimizing the production environment by moving processes that are not frequently used into the sandbox.
-		B. Allowing secure remote access for users who need resources in the cloud environment
+B. Allowing secure remote access for users who need resources in the cloud environment.
-		C. Running malware for analysis purposes
+C. Running malware for analysis purposes.
-		D. Creating secure subnets of the production environment
+D. Creating secure subnets of the production environment.
-Answer:
+Answer: C.

-C. A sandbox can be used to run malware for analysis purposes as it won’t affect (or infect) the production environment; it’s worth noting, though, that some malware is sandbox-aware, so additional anti-malware measures are advisable.
+A sandbox can be used to run malware for analysis purposes as it won’t affect (or infect) the production environment; it’s worth noting, though, that some malware is sandbox-aware, so additional anti-malware measures are advisable.
 Options A, B, and D are not correct because the sandbox should be completely disconnected (air-gapped) from the production environment so that users can’t perform productive activity there.

 ### Question # 50.
 Sandboxing can often be used for _______________.